As an Amazon Associate, We may receive a commission for purchases made through links in the post at no additional cost to you.

 The filter gets clogged with debris from all the hot air, which might impair the working of the AC.
 Apart from cleaning the filter, you will also need to clean the other AC parts to ensure it is in good working order.

-Cleaning the Ac will also ensure you don’t get recirculating dirt back into your house’s air.
+Cleaning the AC will also ensure you don’t get recirculating dirt back into your house’s air.
 Also, regular maintenance from professionals will ensure the AC recirculates cleaner air into your house.

 In addition to maintaining the AC in good shape, you will also need to be opening the windows regularly.
 That will go a long way in helping change the air flowing through the house as well.